galinaalperovich/CassandraTime/README.md

-Final project on Big Data Analytics course in Harvard Extension course
+Final project on Big Data Analytics course in Harvard Extension school

 The topic name is “Cassandra and Time Series analysis”